Variational online learning of neural dynamics: Variational Principle for Online Joint Estimation

-The crux of recursive Bayesian filtering is updating the posterior over the latent state one time step at a time.
+The crux of recursive Bayesian filtering is updating the posterior over the latent state one step at a time:

 where the input $\vu_t$ and parameters $\theta$ are omitted for brevity.
-Unfortunately, the exact calculations of \eqref{eq:update:exact} are not tractable in general, especially for nonlinear dynamics models and/or non-conjugate likelihoods.
-We derive a recursive variational Bayesian filter by deriving an objective evidence lower bound for the marginal likelihood which is in general faster than particle filtering~\cite{Frigola2014}.
-Let $q(\vx_t)$ denote an arbitrary probability measure which will eventually approximate the filtering density $p(\vx_t \mid \vy_{1:t})$.
-From \eqref{eq:bayes},
+Unfortunately, the exact calculations of Eq.~\eqref{eq:update:exact} are not tractable in general, especially for nonlinear dynamic models and/or non-conjugate distributions.
+We thus turn to approximate inference and develop a recursive variational Bayesian filter by deriving an evidence lower bound for the marginal likelihood as the objective function.
+Let $q(\vx_t)$ denote an arbitrary probability measure which will eventually approximate the filtering density $p(\vx_t \mid \vy_{\le t})$.
+From Eq.~\eqref{eq:update:exact}, we can rearrange the marginal log-likelihood as

-where $\KL$ denotes the Kullback-Leibler divergence.
-Maximizing for this lower bound would result in a variational posterior $q(\vx_t) \approx p(\vx_t \mid \vy_{1:t})$.
-Therefore, we recursively plug in the previous step's solution to the next time step, obtaining a loss function suitable for recursive estimation:
+where $\SE$ denotes Shannon's entropy and $\KL$ denotes the Kullback-Leibler (KL) divergence~\cite{Cover1991}.
+Maximizing this lower bound would result in a variational posterior $q(\vx_t) \approx p(\vx_t \mid \vy_{\le t})$ w.r.t. $q(\vx_t)$.
+Naturally we plug in the previous step's solution to the next time step, obtaining a loss function suitable for recursive estimation:

+This also results in consistent $q(\vx_t)$ for all time steps as they are in the same family of distribution.